icivixwalter/MSYS/OBJECT/FORM/UTILITA_Msys_Frm21_IMPORTA_OGGETTI.md

                                     ' Controlla se la tabella è una tabella di sistema Dim i As Integer
-                                    For i = 1 To systemTables.Count
+                                    For i = 1 To systemTables.count
                                         If tdf.Name = systemTables.Item(i) Then
                                             isSystemTable = True
                                             Exit For